For Your Research

 One feature of the database is its ability to suggest journals that might be a good vehicle in which to publish your research.
 To use this feature, go to the link above and click on the button that says “Match Manuscript” (about halfway down the page).
 You will be prompted to sign in with your Endnote account – if you don’t have one, you can create one for free.
 Next, copy and paste your article title and abstract into the search boxes.
 You can filter results by categories such as language, frequency, and open access status.
 You will be able to view the impact factor of each title and link to its homepage and submission guidelines.

-Faculty and staff can complete the Research Proxy Borrowing Form which allows designated research and teaching assistants to borrow books, place holds, and pick up OhioLINK and ILL materials on their behalf.
+The Authorized Borrower Form allows an individual you identify to borrow books, place holds, and pick up OhioLINK and ILL materials on your behalf.

-The proxy borrower will present his or her own ID and tell the library staff member that they need to borrow the materials on the faculty member's account.
+The authorized borrower will present their own ID and tell the library staff member that they need to borrow the materials on your account.
 An OhioLINK book can only be borrowed on the account from which the request was made.